 Courses evaluated by pass-fail criteria receive the number of credits for that course with a grade of CR.
 A failure will result in a grade of F and no credit.
 Credits earned in courses that are stipulated in the catalog as being graded on a pass-fail basis will not be used in computing grade-point-averages for honors.

 A course grade change must be approved by the instructor, program director and dean.
 The approved grade change must be submitted to the Registrar prior to the end of the next regular (Fall/Spring) term after the close of the semester in which the original grade or incomplete was awarded.
 After this time period, a grade change must be approved by the Admissions and Graduation Committee.

-Under certain circumstances, during the final grading process an Incomplete Grade Contract may be completed, approved and signed by the instructor, student and program director.
+Under certain circumstances, during the final grading process an Incomplete Grade Contract may be completed, approved and signed by the instructor, student and Graduate Dean.
 An incomplete grade may be given when accident, illness, death in the immediate family, or other documented circumstances beyond the student's control, prevent the student from completing some course requirements.
 An incomplete grade should only be considered when the majority of course requirements have been satisfied and the student is receiving a passing grade in said coursework.

 An incomplete grade must be removed within eight weeks after the last final exam day for the current term (fall, spring, summer); otherwise, the grade will be recorded as an “F".
 Any extension of time beyond the allotted eight weeks is not permitted.
 After the eight week deadline, the instructor of record may, under documented and justified conditions, submit a grade change to replace the “F” (see Grade Change policy).

 The Incomplete Grade Contract with all signatures must be submitted to the Registrar's Office by the last day to submit final grades for the term which the incomplete grade is being requested.
 No Incomplete Grade Contracts will be accepted after this date.
 Copies of the contract should be made and given to the instructor, student and program director.